Foundations of Comparative Law

 - Term 1

-Students may not take both this course and Comparative Commercial Law 15PLAC114.
-Students who have taken International and Comparative Commercial Transactions 15PLAC114 may not take this course.
+Students may not take both this module and Comparative Commercial Law 15PLAC175.

-- a sound knowledge of the foundation concepts of and principal debates in, comparative legal studies, enabling her to recognise comparative law issues and to analyse them using the conceptual tools of comparative law;
+- a sound knowledge of the foundation concepts of, and principal debates in, the discipline of Comparative Law, enabling students to recognise comparative law issues and to analyse them using the conceptual tools of the discipline;

 - knowledge of selected issues in comparative law relevant to Asia and Africa and Asian and African diasporic communities.